Databricks

 Run Notebook | 10.4+ | If you are using a serverless SQL or classic SQL compute, you can only run SQL notebooks using the Run notebook component. |

 Personal Staging | 10.4+ | You must be using personal access token authentication to use personal staging.
-This feature is being deprecated. |
+This feature has been deprecated by Databricks. |

 S3 buckets and Azure Blob storage